Namibia Budget Safari

 Okonjima started off as a guest farm about 25 years ago.
 This was around the same time that the AfriCat Foundation was set up here.
 The foundation was to help conserve some of Namibia’s threatened carnivores.

 Since then, Okonjima’s offering to guests has broadened into several camps.
-All within a landscape of rolling hills and grassy plains now known as the Okonjima Nature Reserve.
+All is within a landscape of rolling hills and grassy plains now known as the Okonjima Nature Reserve.

 A stay in one of the camps within this 220km2 reserve usually focuses mostly on Namibia’s big cats.
 Your Namibia budget safari has excellent opportunities to learn about them, and to view them at close quarters.